Chill a Fever With Lemon

 One of the most common causes of tummy aches in babies is gas.
 Burping your baby can help, but so can examining your diet if you are breastfeeding.

-“By eliminating certain foods, you might be able to curb gas production in your child,” says Neustaedter.
+“By eliminating certain foods, you might be able to curb gas production in your child,” Neustaedter says.

 The most prevalent gas producers are dairy products, wheat, eggs, vegetables in the cabbage family, and beans.

-Other offenders: Caffeine, chocolate, and spices.
+Other offenders that not only cause gas but may make a child irritable include: caffeine, chocolate, and spices.
 “If mothers eliminate those foods,” Neustaedter explains, “they can see if they are causing problems in babies.”

 You’ll know if a certain food is giving your baby gas, he says, when you reintroduce it into your diet.
 If it’s a culprit, your baby will start screaming within hours after feeding.